This post may contain affiliate links.

 - For salads, we recommend removing the seeds and membranes of the tomatoes while dicing them to ensure the dressing doesn’t get watered down.

-Simple Garden Salad
+Serve Garden Salad With

 Description